 Ray Charles isn't singing about a luckless night at the tables in this R&B standard written by Charles E. Calhoun.
 Like many songs about gambling, Losing Hand deals with betting on love and losing badly.
 The song begins and ends with the line "I gambled on your love baby and a got a losing hand," but what happens in the middle is even more interesting.
 We learn that the object of his affection was cheating yet he somehow continues to love you.
 Of course, you can't forget the other card analogies like "I thought I'd be your king baby, yes and you could be my queen."

 Label: RCA Records

 Elvis Presley's Viva Las Vegas isn't just a great gambling song, it's the unofficial anthem of Sin City.
 The King covers all the bases with mentions of poker, blackjack, roulette, craps, and one armed bandits, which is an old-school name for slot machines.
 Elvis also pays tribute to the nightlife with references to a thousand pretty women, having a swinging time, and night becoming day.
 The track, which first appeared in the film of the same name, wasn't a huge hit at the time of its release.
 Yet the song has gained popularity and spawned countless covers in the decades since.

 If your particular favorite didn't make the cut – or even if it did – it's certainly be going to worth joining the discussion on the CardsChat.com forum.
-It's not just poker and casino inspired songs that are up for discussion either, as the talking points cover everything from general chitchat to the latest poker playing strategies.
+It's not just poker and casino inspired songs that are up for discussion either, talking points cover everything from general chitchat to the latest poker playing strategies.